Table of Contents

 Equip an Agent with Built-In Tools for Data Processing and Automation

-LM-Kit.NET ships over 60 built-in tools across eight categories: Data, Text, Numeric, Security, Utility, IO, Net, and Document.
-These tools give your agent the ability to parse JSON, validate emails, compute statistics, encrypt data, call HTTP APIs, read files, split and merge PDFs, perform OCR, and much more, all without writing custom tool code.
+LM-Kit.NET ships a growing catalog of built-in tools across multiple categories.
+The catalog is designed for continuous growth, with a strong focus on security and scalability.
+Built-in tools give your agent fine-grained capabilities: parse JSON, query databases, validate emails, compute statistics, encrypt data, call HTTP APIs, read files, process PDFs, perform OCR, and more, all without writing custom tool code.
 This guide shows how to register built-in tools, configure IO tools securely, and build practical data processing agents.

 Why This Matters